cityofaustin/open-data-suggestions/README.md

 # Open Data Suggestions

-This repo is place for sharing suggestions about open data to the City of Austin.
+This repo is for sharing suggestions about open data with City of Austin staff.
 It is also a place for City staff to collaborate on the processing of those suggestions.

 To submit an idea or suggest a new open dataset, please open a new issue [here](https://github.com/cityofaustin/open-data-suggestions/issues/new).
 We'll do our best to get back to you as soon as possible. *(This approach is new for us, so please reach out again if we mistakenly lose touch with you!)*